-STOP 10: The small knob (image to left) is composed of tuff in the Lynn Volcanic Complex (Zpt).
-This is a great place to see the small, white plagioclase crystals (tiny white flecks) in the tuff, and if you look carefully, you may see a few lithic fragments.
+STOP 10: Like at Wrights Tower the small knob (image to left) is composed of crystal tuff (Zlvx).
+This is a great place to see the small, white plagioclase crystals (tiny white flecks) in the tuff, and looking carefully, you may see a few lithic fragments.
 The black bracket-like symbols (]) on the map indicate the orientation of fractures, which are also called joints.
-The tic marks (small bars) on the symbol indicate the direction in which the joint plane dips into the ground, and nearby numbers indicate the degrees of the dip away from horizontal (84°).
+The tic marks (small bars) on the symbol indicate the direction in which the joint plane dips into the ground, and a nearby number indicates the degrees of the dip away from horizontal (84°).
 The joints here are almost vertical.
 Continue 25 m to another small valley.